Biography

 Earth Prix Pictet, Caprice Horn Gallery, Berlin, Germany

-Earth Prix Pictet, Empty Quarter Gallery, Dubai
+Earth Prix Pictet, Empty Quarter Gallery, Dubai, UAE

 A Positive View, Somerset House, London, UK

-Earth Prix Pictet, Thessalonki Museum of Photography, Thessaloniki Greece
+Earth Prix Pictet, Thessalonki Museum of Photography, Thessaloniki, Greece

 2009

-Melt Down, Flowers Gallery, London UK
+Melt Down, Flowers Gallery, London, UK

-Ecotone, Centre National de L’audiovisual, Luxembourgh
+Ecotone, Centre National de L’audiovisual, Dudelange, Luxembourg

 Dystopia, Robert Koch Gallery, San Francisco, USA